younggyolee/geo_app/README.md

 # Things for further improvement
 - GEOSGeometry data conversion: JSON <=> Python dict
+    - Here, `json.loads(geom.json)` is encoding GEOSGeometry object into JSON format, and then decoding it again into Python dict.
+    - This is because I was using the ready-made `djangorestframework-gis` and I couldn't find a way to directly convert `geom` into a python dict that I want.
+    - To avoid this performance loss from this, I will need to build a custom GEOSGeometry serializer.

 ```python
     # api/views.py
     def retrieve(self, request: Request, *args, **kwargs):